DefinitelyMaybe/DefinitelyMaybe.github.io/README.md

 - rename the `build` folder to `docs`
 - vs-code find-and-replace all `__layout` to `layout` within the docs folder
 - go-to repo Settings > Pages > then change to serve `docs` folder instead of default `root`

+# Maths remake

+- nobody cares about the details of a function
+- naming a function something more descriptive is called better user experience
+- mobile first
+  - Limit display to just the available screen space
+  - display as little as possible initially and let the user navigate to:
+    - a graph, image, number or output of some kind
+- manage the references
+- button to add basics onto the screen
+- draw inspiration from physical calculators